Happy Head vs. Hims

 Happy Head Thickening Conditioner$30Saw palmetto, collagen, keratin

 Saw palmetto is definitely the premier ingredient in either company’s formula, as topical application has shown some benefit in studies.
-The addition of niacinamide and panthenol in the Thick Fix Conditioner rounds out the Hims line nicely, as these two ingredients can bolster hair thickness while fighting dandruff and potentially improve growth.
+The addition of niacinamide and panthenol in the Thick Fix Conditioner rounds out the Hims line nicely, as these two ingredients can bolster hair thickness while also fighting dandruff and potentially improving growth.

 Hims’ other shampoo and conditioner products include its Max Volume shampoo and conditioner, which both contain a substance called Biovolume 128, a branded ingredient with no real science backing its claims to improve hair volume.
 In our testing, this product induced a greater degree of thickness after one use than the Thick Fix shampoo and conditioner.
 It was also our testers’ favorite scent.